 How do I find my perfect traction channels?

-There are endless possibilities in marketing.
-Inspired by the Traction book, we want to show you this list of 20 channels that you can try for your business:
+There are endless possibilities for growth channels that create traction.
+Inspired by the Traction book, we want to show you this list of 20 channels that you can try for your business traction:

 1. Social Media & Community building